PrimoKu/h2ai25/README.md

-# Parkinson's Disease Monitoring System
+# Multi-Agent Parkinson's Disease Monitoring System

-A comprehensive multi-agent LLM-powered system for monitoring and analyzing health metrics to detect potential Parkinson's disease indicators.
+An advanced multi-agent system leveraging LLMs and computer vision to monitor, analyze, and detect potential Parkinson's disease indicators with an integrated web application for data visualization.

 ## Overview

-This project implements a real-time health monitoring system using multiple specialized AI agents to analyze different health metrics and synthesize the data to identify potential signs of Parkinson's disease.
-The system combines physiological sensors, cognitive assessments, mood analysis, and camera-based monitoring to provide a holistic analysis of Parkinson's disease indicators.
+This project implements a sophisticated health monitoring system that combines multiple specialized AI agents, computer vision analysis, and sensor data to identify potential signs of Parkinson's disease.
+The system includes a web application for visualizing all data assessments and analyses.

+Key features:

+- **Physiological metrics**: Blood pressure, heart rate monitoring
+- **Motor functions**: Gait, posture, tremor, writing, grip strength, coordination
+- **Cognitive assessment**: Memory, cognition, processing speed
+- **Speech and mood analysis**: Speech patterns and emotional indicators
+- **Web-based visualization**: Interactive dashboard for all monitoring and analysis results

+Each domain is analyzed by specialized AI agents powered by OpenAI's GPT-4 or H2AI's language models, with a meta-analysis agent that synthesizes all inputs to provide comprehensive Parkinson's disease assessment.

 ## System Architecture